retailcrm/prestashop-module/doc/3. Customization/Filters.md

 * *RetailcrmFilterSaveCustomerAddress* - built customer address object, which will be saved to CMS
 * *RetailcrmFilterSaveCorporateCustomer* - built corporate customer object, which will be saved to CMS
 * *RetailcrmFilterSaveCorporateCustomerAddress* - built corporate customer address object, which will be saved to CMS

+* *RetailcrmFilterJobManagerIntervals* - array with jobs as keys and intervals as values